List of Once Upon a Time characters: Regina Mills

+David Nolan

-David/Prince Charming/David Nolan (seasons 1-7) portrayed by Josh Dallas and Luke Roessler, is the son of Ruth, twin brother of Prince James, husband of Snow White, father of Emma Swan and Prince Neal, grandfather of Henry Mills and Hope, and great-grandfather of Lucy Mills.
+David Nolan/Prince Charming (seasons 1–7), portrayed by Josh Dallas and Luke Roessler, is the son of Ruth, twin brother of Prince James, husband of Snow White, father of Emma Swan and Prince Neal, grandfather of Henry Mills and Hope, and great-grandfather of Lucy Mills.
 In the Enchanted Forest, he falls in love with Snow White and gets engaged to her.
 Hoping to reclaim their realm, David becomes the leader of a war council.
 After winning the war, he marries Snow.
-After the curse is cast, he initially becomes a comatose John Doe, and is later to be reveled as David Nolan.
+After the curse is cast, he initially becomes a comatose John Doe, and is later to be revealed as David Nolan.
 After the curse breaks, he is reunited with his daughter Emma, and the rest of his family.
 With magic brought to Storybrooke, David and the other heroes protect their town from various dark forces; among them are Cora, the Wicked Witch of the West, the Snow Queen, the Queens of Darkness, and the Black Fairy.
 After the creation of the United Realms, he, alongside Snow, crowns Regina the Good Queen of their newly formed realm.
-For his performance, Dallas received one nomination for Choice Television Breakout Performance - Male and for Choice Television Actor - Fantasy/Sci-Fi from the Teen Choice Awards in 2012 and 2014, and one for Favourite Television Duo (with Ginnifer Goodwin) from the People's Choice Awards in 2015.